nsidc/earthaccess/docs/contributing/index.md

 - `pre-commit install` to enable it to run automatically
 - `pre-commit run -a`  to run it manually

-We attempt to provide comprehensive type annotations within this repository.
-If you do not provide fully annotated functions or methods, the `lint` command will fail.
-Over time, we plan to increase type-checking strictness in order to ensure more precise, beneficial type annotations.

 We have included type stubs for the untyped `python-cmr` library, which we intend to eventually upstream.
 Since `python-cmr` exposes the `cmr` package, the stubs appear under `stubs/cmr`.